Shootings of Gabriel Grüner and Volker Krämer: Death

 On June 13, 1999, at the Dulje Pass in Kosovo both journalists were shot and killed when they were caught in an ambush.
-As they were heading back on the "safe route" across the Dulje Pass, they came across a checkpoint by Yugolsalvian soldiers.
+As they were heading back on the "safe route" across the Dulje Pass, they came across a checkpoint by Yugoslavian soldiers.
 They were then chased.
 As they tried to escape, they were shot.
 Krämer died immediately from shots fired and Grüner succumbed to his wounds later at the hospital.
 They were there reporting on German lifestyles and taking photographs of the country.
 There is no set cause as to why they were shot and killed.

 To this day, it is still unclear whether they were in unmarked cars.
 They were driving around looking for mass graves.
 As they were going to take photographs and take notes to return the information.
 They then lost track of where they were and needed help getting back home.

 They approached Yugoslavia troops, who said they would show them where the graves were and help them return.
 However, that is not how it played out.
 The soldiers had lied to them.
 They tried escaping, but could not get away.

 Unable to get away, Krämer was shot in the head and died immediately after the wound.
 It is said that his body laid there for several hours.
 A Spiegel editor photographed his body from a safe distance.
 Grüner, however, was badly wounded by gunfire.
 He was found by British soldiers and taken to a hospital in Tetovo, Macedonia.
 Grüner was pronounced dead later that day.

 The reason for the soldiers' shooting of the pair is still unknown.

-Context

-The deaths were connected back to the soldiers not knowing what they were doing there.
-They took matters into their own hands and killed them, as they may of felt obligated.
-They did not trust what the journalists were saying to them, so they felt it was their job to keep everyone else there safe.
-As they fled, the soldiers thought they were up to no good and fire shots.
-After the shootings, investigations were made about any charges felt necessary against the troops.
-The journalists were not in the wrong nor doing anything that should have been seen as sketchy.
-However, as to every story it can be looked at from both ways, but sense they were no longer hear to speak on their part of the story it had to be one sided.